ripudaman1320/CoronavirusDailyTracker/README.md

 Running Instructions-
 1. Make sure you have STS or eclipse with Spring pluggins installed.
 Also make sure you have java jdk 12 or above installed in your system.
 2. Import this project as a git project in your IDE.
+3. After import, right click and select configure.
+Click on Convert to Maven project.
-3. Clean your project and let all the dependecies to install from pom.xml
+4. Clean your project and let all the dependecies to install from pom.xml
-4. After installing all dependencies go to root of the folder where you'll find this file CoronavirusTrackerApplication.java.
+5. After installing all dependencies go to root of the folder where you'll find this file CoronavirusTrackerApplication.java.
 Right click on it and Run as java application.
-5. Application will then start on Tomcat at localhost:8080
+6. Application will then start on Tomcat at localhost:8080